-It thus came as no surprise when a member of the social media community recently invited me to add my views to a proliferation of theories on the best way forward for Mthwakazi.
+It thus came as no surprise recently when a member of the social media community invited me to add my views to a proliferation of arguments on the best way forward for Mthwakazi.
 The question goes:

 At this point I need to address what is wrong about Zimbabwean independence for Mthwakazi.
 In the present independent Zimbabwe, Matabeleland people are remote from the decisions made about their lives and their home.
 Zimbabwean independence does not reflect the thoughts, hopes and aspirations of Matabeleland people; in fact independent Zimbabwe has been set up to manage, intimidate and interrupt Matabeleland freedom.
 The regime has systemically violated basic human rights of Mthwakazi and ethnic Ndebele people.

 The extrajudicial killings of unarmed Matabeleland civilians in the 1980s are testimony to that systemic abuse of Matabeleland people by Harare; these killings have to date been nonchalantly dismissed by those in power who also happen to be the architects as ‘…a moment of madness’, but whose madness?

 The subjugation of Mthwakazi has been the constant feature of Zimbabwean independence.
 Only the lingering threats of violence and not trust have maintained the union of the two traditional states.
 Zimbabwean government has shown unwillingness in designing a constituency that makes real freedom and independence possible for all citizens living within its borders.
 Mthwakazi ‘independence’ within Zimbabwe has foundered giving rise and justification to Matabeleland nationalism and calls for an independent Mthwakazi exclusive to Zimbabwe.